1. Home

 People use VPNs for all kinds of reasons.
 Some want to protect their privacy or stay safe while using public Wi-Fi.
 Others want to access TV shows or services that are only available in certain countries.
 And some people use VPNs just for peace of mind; knowing their data isn’t floating around unprotected feels safer.

 If you’ve never used a VPN before, don’t worry.
 Setting one up is easier than it sounds, so you don’t have to deal with network software, servers, or even know what an IP address is.
-This guide will show you how to install and use a VPN on your phone, laptop, or tablet.
+This guide will show you how to use a VPN on your phone, laptop, or tablet.
 You’ll also learn what to look for in a good VPN and how to get the best speed and security from it.

 Dan Nelson / Pixabay